asprout/Fish-Eat-Fish_Game/LOG.md

 added "menu" bar, fixed boundaries accordingly; also kind of started the comboBar? - Fawn

 6.9

 worked on code for chasing and escaping, kind of worked on combo bar? if just drawing the outline counts - Fawn

 allowed fish to increase in size, adjusted code for fish swimming away and chasing (this is still buggy!) - Ling

+6.10

+worked on chasing function - Ling

+worked on making final Fish class, and the multiple types of fish - Fawn